Alpine skiing: Svindal heads home after poor Games

-ROSA KHUTOR, Russia (Reuters) - Norway’s Aksel Lund Svindal is heading home on Tuesday without competing in his final two races, completing a miserable Olympics where he failed to win a medal despite dominating the World Cup season.
+ROSA KHUTOR, Russia (Reuters) - Norway’s Aksel Lund Svindal is heading home on Tuesday without competing in his final two races at the Olympic Games after failing to win a medal despite dominating the World Cup season.

-Norway’s head coach Havard Tjorhom said Svindal, his country’s flagbearer at the opening ceremony, was suffering from allergies and made the decision after Monday’s training.
+A spokesman for Norway’s skiing association said Svindal, his country’s flagbearer at the opening ceremony, was suffering from allergies and had made the decision after Monday’s training.

-“He hasn’t been feeling too good.
-He has an allergic reaction here in Sochi.
-A couple of days after he arrived here, we tried to do different things, to take some actions with medications and pollen filters on the window and stuff like that,” Tjorhom said.

-“But it has not turned out the way we wanted and he doesn’t feel like he is 100 percent.
-So the main thing now is to get him healthy and to do that we need to send him home, to get him ready for the rest of the season.”

 The 31-year-old was expected to be one of the stand-out performers in Sochi having led the overall World Cup standings for much of the season and now lying second behind Austrian slalom specialist Marcel Hirscher.

-But he failed to claim a medal in his three races.
-He was fourth in the downhill, which he had been favorite to win, equal eighth in super combined and seventh in super-G. He will not compete in the Wednesday’s giant slalom or Saturday’s slalom, neither of which are his forte.
+But he failed to claim a medal in three races.
+He was fourth in the downhill, which he had been favorite to win, eighth equal in super combined and seventh in super-G. He will not compete in the Wednesday’s giant slalom and Saturday’s slalom, neither of which are his forte.

-“The problem emerged a couple of days after we got here,” said Tjorhom.
-“It has not been a huge problem.
-He’s been performing and close to the podium and all that but it’s for sure been keeping him back a little bit.
-He’s having a problem getting to the level he wants to be on.”
+“His shape is not 100 percent, so the best idea is for him to go home and prepare for the rest of the World Cup,” Espen Graff, spokesman for Norway’s skiing association, said.

+“He was prepared well enough to be a medalist in the super-G and the downhill.
+But he is suffering from some allergies and the doctors are trying to find out what the problem is.”

 Svindal has also been eclipsed in Sochi by his team mate Kjetil Jansrud, who earned bronze in last week’s downhill before storming to gold in the super-G.